codebar/manual/_posts/2014-12-19-becoming-a-sponsor.md

 There are different ways that you can help and support our vibrant and growing community.
 You can be a regular workshop supporter and offer your venue and food to a substantial amount of workshops taking place in your area or be a workshop supporter and help by taking care of one of our workshops every now and then.

-We also welcome monetary sponsorship as we to cover other expenses..
+We also welcome monetary sponsorship to help us cover other expenses.

 ### What do you get in return?